Transport in Mongolia: Buses

 Currently, buses are the main mode of public transportation in Ulaanbaatar.
 Buses pass stops at approximately 15-minute intervals.
 Buses runs between 7:00am and 10:00pm.
+The 1,200 daily buses of 21 companies serve the people on 79 routes in the capital city.

+There is a daily international bus service between Ulan-Ude, Russia and Ulaanbaatar, Mongolia.

-As of 2020, there are about 900-950 buses operating daily in Ulaanbaatar city.
-In July 2013, Ulaanbaatar Urban Transport Service with Buyant-Ukhaa International Airport launched an express bus connecting the airport and downtown area.
-However, the service was stopped as of September 2013 for unknown period.
-There is transport between cities of Mongolia offering buses of all sizes from minivans to large coach buses (usually up to 45 seats).
+There is relatively developed bus transport between cities of Mongolia from minivans to large coach buses (usually up to 45 seats).
 The national and municipal governments regulate a wide system of private transit providers which operate numerous bus lines around the city.
 There is also an Ulaanbaatar trolleybus system.
-Avtobus 1, Avtobus 3 (both are publicly owned), Tenuun Ogoo LLC, Erdem trans LLC and Sutain buyant LLC are major bus operators.
+Tenuun Ogoo LLC, Erdem Trans LLC and Sutain buyant LLC are major bus operators.